Aitrich-Academy/MainProject18-11-2023/README.md

 # MainProject18-11-2023
 # E-Commerce

-E-Commerce is an online shopping platform built using ASP.Net MVC with Web API and MS SQL Server database.
+E-Commerce is an online shopping platform built using ASP.Net Web API and MS SQL Server database.

 ## Features